mosip/inji-verify/docs/InjiVerifySDKOpenID4VP.md

     Verify Backend->>OPENID4VP UI Component: Status
     OPENID4VP UI Component->>Relying Party UI: Status == EXPIRED then onQrCodeExpired callback triggered.
 ```

 1. **OPENID4VP UI Component sends a Status update:** The Verify Backend sends a Status update to the OPENID4VP UI Component.
-At this point, the status is  something like EXPIRED or PENDING, indicating that the QR code is currently valid.
+At this point, the status is  something like EXPIRED or PENDING, indicating that the QR code is currently valid or not.

 2. **Time passes and the QR code expires:** The Verify Backend sends a Status update to the OPENID4VP UI Component.
 At this point, the status is EXPIRED, indicating that the authorization request is currently expired valid.